Learn about getting a comprehensive orofacial pain evaluation and become an educated patient.

 Attacks of TN may be triggered by:

+There are also reports of pain triggered by sweet, salty, or spicy foods, which also might indicate a dental issue.
 Your trigger may not be listed here, but that does not mean that you do not have TN.

 TN can be very difficult to diagnose, because there are no specific diagnostic tests and symptoms are very similar to other facial pain disorders.
 Trigeminal neuropathic pain is almost always diagnosed by your description of your symptoms.
 The Burchiel Questionnaire or the McGill Pain Questionnaire may help your doctors determine how to treat you for your pain.